-If you disagree with the decision of the OHE, you have the right to appeal to the circuit court.
+If you disagree with the decision of OHE, you have the right to appeal to the circuit court.
 You may also take your appeal directly from the county board of equalization to the circuit court, bypassing the OHE.
-Please remember, you cannot appeal to the OHE and Circuit Court simultaneously.
+Please remember, you cannot appeal to OHE and Circuit Court simultaneously.

-APPEAL TO CIRCUIT COURT FROM COUNTY OR CONSOLIDATED BOARD OF EQUALIZATION - An appeal to circuit court from the county board of equalization or consolidated board of equalization shall be filed within thirty days of the published notice as required by SDCL 10-11-26.1 or the written notice that has been served of the decision by the county board of equalization.
+APPEAL TO CIRCUIT COURT FROM COUNTY OR CONSOLIDATED BOARD OF EQUALIZATION - An appeal to circuit court from the county board of equalization shall be filed within 30 days of the published notice as required by SDCL 10-11-26.1 or the written notice that has been served of the decision by the county/consolidated board of equalization.

-APPEAL TO CIRCUIT COURT FROM OHE - To appeal to circuit court, you must do so within 30 days after receiving notice of the decision from OHE.
+APPEAL TO CIRCUIT COURT FROM OHE - To appeal to circuit court, you must do so within 30 days after receiving notice of the decision from the OHE.